DevBuilder47/BibleApps/PrayerReminder/readme.md

 PrayerReminder:
 -----------------

-Do you need an easy way to rember to pray for others each day, if so this app is for you!
+Do you need an easy way to remember to pray for others each day, if so this app is for you!

 ![Prayer Reminders widget](https://devbuilder47.github.io/BibleApps/PrayerReminder/PrayerReminder.png)